aura-nw/cw-marketplace/contracts/nft-launchpad/README.md

 `AddMintPhase{after_phase_id, phase_data}` - This message allows admin add new *mint phase* to launchpad.
 The **optional** parameter `after_phase_id` is used to determine the position of *mint phase* in the list of phases.
 By default, new phase will be added to the end of the list.
+If a phase allows each user mints unlimited Nft, then the `max_nfts_per_address` value should be set equal to `max_supply`.

 A `phase_data` contains the following data for a new phase:
 ```rust